weskeiser/Game-Assignment/README.md

 As required in the alternative approach outline the same functionality is still present.
 However with a few reasoned [modifications](https://github.com/weskeiser/Game-Assignment#task-modifications).

+The last couple of days of the assignment I decided to rush making a GUI for the game.
+It is unfinished and I have not had time to document it.
+It is however very amusing, and you can try it by running a debug session.

+Move around: WASD keys.
+Open equipment and inventory: Click the profile picture in the bottom right.
+Attack: Click on the opponent.
+Disengage: Run away from the opponent.

 ---

 ## Game Mechanics